Azure/Hadoop-Migrations/docs/hdinsight-databricks/migration-approach-hdinsight.md

 More information : [Manage and Monitor - Azure Synapse Analytics | Microsoft Docs](https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-history-server)

+### Storage

+#### HDInsight Cluster
+In Hadoop ecosystem the storage is a unified distributed layer spread across several data nodes and is called Hadoop Distributed File System (HDFS).
+The total storage capacity of your Hadoop cluster is equal to the sum of storage capacity of all the data nodes in your cluster.
+As it is a distributed storage file system, all the data is distributed across data nodes.
+To achieve high availability of your data we try to store copies of data in our storage system which is defined by the replication factor.
+By default, the replication factor is 3 that means three copies of your data are stored.
+The spark jobs on Hadoop cluster runs on the master nodes and the data is referenced from the HDFS layer described above stored in data nodes.

+The storage layer of HDInsight cluster is utilizing Azure Storage underneath as it seamlessly integrates with the cluster to utilize storage option.
+HDInsight can use a blob container in Azure Storage as the default file system for the cluster.
+Through an HDFS interface, the full set of components in HDInsight can operate directly on structured or unstructured data stored as blobs.
+The data can be stored in Azure storage you chose for your Hadoop cluster which can be interfaced to your compute cluster exposed as HDFS layer.
+The data in HDFS layer is located inside compute cluster and available for applications who have access to compute cluster.
+The data in HDFS layer can be referenced using HDFS API.
+There is storage by default in azure storage account which can be referenced either using HDFS API or Blob Storage API for your application.
+There are various options of storing the data for your HDInsight cluster.
+There are also benefits associated with those storage options available.

+Storage options for HDInsight cluster: https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-compare-storage-options

+Benefits of Azure Storage: [Azure Storage overview in HDInsight | Microsoft Docs ](https://docs.microsoft.com/en-us/azure/hdinsight/overview-azure-storage)

+#### Synapse Storage
+The storage in Synapse spark pool is using a storage account specifically Azure Data Lake Storage gen 2 with Hierarchal namespace enabled feature which is provisioned by default when Azure Synapse Analytics service is created in Azure.
+The default redundancy of the data is set to LRS which stores 3 copies of your data locally in the same region.
+If you want your data to be HA, then you can choose and change the redundancy to GRS and RA-GRS according to your need.
+When you execute a spark job where data is stored in Azure Data Lake the files will be accessed from this storage account.
+For this you will either create a linked service in your workspace or reference the file locations in your spark job configuration.

+Migration approach for moving data from HDFS to ADLS gen 2 :  https://github.com/Azure/Hadoop-Migrations/blob/main/docs/hdfs/migration-approach.md

 ### Network/security configuration
 HDInsight and Synapse Spark Pool differ greatly in the available network and security configuration options, so check the current configuration that needs to be migrated.